"The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid."

 Admission to the Graduate Program

-Please note: the criteria below supplement those of the Graduate School, which can be found here (under "Categories of Admission").
+The admissions criteria below supplement those of the Graduate School, which can be found in the Bulletin.

-Writing Concentration, at least 15 semester hours of course work in English beyond
+or minor in English or at least 21 semester hours of course work in English beyond

 of requirement 1.